sabovyan/jenkins_setup/README.md

 # Jenkins

+> ℹ️ current implementation is only tested on linux

 ## Setup

+> make sure that you have [terraform](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#id2) and [ansible](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#id2) installed locally

-To Start with terraform, first setup your environment
+To Start with terraform or if you want to interact with terraform manually, first setup your environment

 - rename aws_setup.sh.example => aws_setup.sh